foundersandcoders/coursebook/src/course/syllabus/application/comment-box/learning-outcomes.md

 - [ ] Set up a `form` element with inputs and a submit button
 - [ ] Be aware of the `type` attribute of inputs
-- [ ] Be aware of the different kinds of Javascript events
+- [ ] Be aware of the different kinds of JavaScript events
 - [ ] Be aware of attributes of inputs other than their `type`
 - [ ] Understand how to lay out a form to give a clear user experience